NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Urgathoa - Major Boon.md

-**Major Boon** When you contract contagions, you experience fever dreams filled with insight.
+When you contract contagions, you experience fever dreams filled with insight.

 Once afflicted with a disease, you gain the effects of [[Spells/Foresight|Foresight]] with yourself as the target until no longer afflicted with any disease.